• Skip to primary navigation

 What do you serve with it?

 To keep things Whole30, paleo, and low carb, you can serve this sheet pan dinner with cauliflower rice or a simple green salad.
-Otherwise, you can serve it with quinoa, white rice, or brown rice.
+Otherwise, you can serve it with quinoa, mashed potatoes, white rice, or brown rice.

 An overhead shot of a sheet pan with cubed chicken thighs, Brussels sprouts, bacon bits, and shallots.